 In the mid 1980′s Debra discovered plein air painting which she found to be as compelling as figurative work.
 The combination led to the illustration of several children’s books and magazines.
 The illustration work provided the opportunity to experiment with different styles of realism combined with abstraction.
 She continues to explore a modern aesthetic in her marine paintings by working with composition and color to create works that exist as flat planes of pattern and receding natural space simultaneously.
 Her paintings are influenced by a broad spectrum of art including textiles, the pictorial space of Japanese woodcuts, impressionism and contemporary realism.
 Some of her heroes are Hokusai, Sorolla, Diebenkorn, Thiebaud and Chuck Close.

 Debra is a Signature Member of the American Society of Marine Artists (ASMA) and the Pastel Society of America as well as a Member of the Society of Gilders.
-Her work has been in ASMA’s “Between the Shining Seas” exhibition and the 15th National Exhibition and the MaritimeGallery at Mystic Seaport’s 33rd International Marine Art Exhibition.
-She placed 3rd in International Artists magazine “Seascape Competition” 2010 and is listed in “Who’s Who” in American Art magazine.
+Her work has been in ASMA’s “Between the Shining Seas” exhibition and the 15th National Exhibition and the MaritimeGallery at Mystic Seaport’s 33rd & 34th International Marine Art Exhibitions.
+She Her paintings have been published in 2010 & 2014 International Artists Magazine “Seascape Competition” and she is listed in “Who’s Who” in American Art Magazine.
 Other publications include: Portrait Inspirations, Best of Oil Painting, Rockport Publishing; American Artists Art Masters; Artist Magazine; Saugatuck Dunes, Grand Rapids Visions and Art of the Sleeping Bear Dunes.

 Debra’s work is in private, corporate and museum collections and she is represented by the Button Petter Gallery in Douglas, Michigan; Synchronicity Gallery in Glen Arbor, Michigan; Scott Bundy Gallery, Kennebunkport, ME and the Maritime Gallery at Mystic Seaport, Mystic, CT.